HuNGuM/HuNGuM/README.md

 Backend Java Developer
 -------------------

-I'm currently studying in Wrocław University of Science and Technology in the field of Applied Computer Science.
-I'm looking for a free internship to improve my programming skills🤝
+I'm currently studying at Wrocław University of Science and Technology in the field of Applied Computer Science.
+I'm looking for interesting projects to improve my programming skills🤝

 * 🌍  I'm based in Wrocław, Poland
 * ✉️  You can contact me at [leichenok.vova@yandex.by](mailto:leichenok.vova@yandex.by)